arnaudovk/nexoProject/README.md

     "to": "42-character hexadecimal address",
     "gas": "Integer",
     "value": "Integer(in Eth)",
-    "valueAbove": "Integer(in Eth) - will store all transactions above this value", "valueBelow": "Integer(in Eth) - will store all transactions below this value", "type": "Integer"
+    "valueAbove": "Integer(in Eth) - will store all transactions with value above this", "valueBelow": "Integer(in Eth) - will store all transactionswith value below this", "type": "Integer"
 }
 ```